HardisonCo/.github/international/nigeria/ng-health/hms-ops/index.md

 ## Integration Points

-This document outlines how HMS-OPS is integrated with ng_Health systems in Nigeria.
+This document outlines how HMS-OPS is integrated with ng-health systems in Nigeria.